-Not all cleaning solutions work on tarnished silver, which is why Weiman Silver Wipes are essential when it comes to cleaning and polishing silver jewelry.
-They’re safe to use on silver settings that have gemstones.
+Not all cleaning solutions are effective on tarnished silver, which is why you'll need a specific silver polishing product for it.
+Weiman Silver Wipes are an easy-to-use option for cleaning and polishing your silver jewelry, and the ammonia-free formula is gentle enough to use on silver settings that house gemstones.
+That doesn't mean you should use them to clean the stones, but the wipes can give you more control to work around stones than a liquid solution.
 You can also use them on silverware and any other silver-made items.
-Plus, we love how the wipes leave a protective coating that keeps tarnish from forming in the future.
+We love how the wipes leave behind a protective coating that helps keep tarnish from forming in the future.

-Just know that these wipes are easy to use but expensive.
+These wipes are easy to use but relatively expensive.
 They come in a resealable container, and each wipe is only for single use.
-They also don’t cover large areas, so we recommend a different cleaning method for larger silver items, such as Grandma's serving trays and silver decor, but for tiny jewelry, they’re ideal and easy to use.
+They also don’t cover large areas, so we recommend a different cleaning method for larger silver items, such as serving trays and silver decor.
+However, for smaller jewelry, they’re ideal and easy to use.

 What to Look for in a Jewelry Cleaner

-“Keep your jewelry away from harsh chemicals like bleach!” explains Laura Elizabeth, a jewelry designer.
+It's also important to keep ingredients in mind when cleaning around your house while wearing rings or bracelets.
+“Keep your jewelry away from harsh chemicals like bleach!” cautions Laura Elizabeth, owner and designer of Laura Elizabeth Jewelry.
 The best jewelry cleaners use mild ingredients that are safe for your pieces.
-That’s why we love Brilliant Jewelry Cleaner, which is ammonia-free.
-It’s safe for all kinds of jewelry, and it won’t irritate your skin.
+Our "best budget" pick, the Brilliant Jewelry Cleaner, is ammonia-free and safe for most metals and many non-porous gemstones, and it shouldn't irritate your skin.

-How do you clean jewelry to make to sparkle?
+How do you clean jewelry to make it sparkle?

 It's important to follow the instructions on your jewelry cleaner.
 The directions almost always explain how to submerge the piece in a cleaning solution or put it into a machine that uses sound waves or steam.
 You can use a small brush to clean intricate designs, although you should look for a soft-bristled brush made specifically for jewelry cleaning.
 After cleaning, rinse your piece and enjoy the sparkle!

-While nothing beats using a jewelry cleaner, Elizabeth also recommends a three-step DIY process to clean your silver jewelry and remove tarnish.
-“Add a few drops of liquid dish soap like Dawn to warm water.
+While a jewelry cleaner can simplify the cleaning process, Elizabeth also recommends a three-step DIY process for cleaning your silver jewelry and removing tarnish.
+“Add a few drops of liquid dish soap, like Dawn, to warm water.
 Mix until bubbles form.
-Soak jewelry in the solution for anywhere from five to ten minutes,” she says.
-Depending on your cleaner, you may need to shorten the soaking time.
+Soak jewelry in the solution for anywhere from five to ten minutes,” Elizabeth says.
+Depending on your jewelry, you may need to shorten the soaking time.

 Can you wash a jewelry cleaning cloth?

-Jewelry cleaning cloths have polishes embedded in the cloth that make it effective to clean and polish jewelry.
+Jewelry cleaning cloths have polishes embedded in them that make them effective for cleaning and polishing jewelry.
 Washing these items removes the polish.
-For some brands, you can continue to use a jewelry cleaning cloth multiple times.
+For some brands, you can continue to use a jewelry-cleaning cloth multiple times.
 Once you see that it no longer shines and polishes your pieces, it’s time to replace rather than launder.
 If your polishing cloth gets dirty, you’ll need to replace it.

 Baking soda is an effective cleaning agent to remove tarnish and dirt from silver jewelry.
-To clean it in a DIY manner, line a baking dish with foil, and fill it with water.
+To clean silver jewelry in a DIY manner, line a baking dish with foil, and fill it with water.
 Add baking soda and your silver jewelry, and then watch the bubbling action lift up any dirt and remove tarnish.
 You can follow up with a polishing cloth for the best shine and sparkle.
-Just be careful when using baking soda on gemstones and softer metals.
-It’s best to use a cleaning solution designed for your specific material if you aren’t sure.

 Why Trust The Spruce?